top of page

 Assists with resume writing, registration for GED classes, and help with completing the FAFSA application for higher education.
 OHPM Re-entry Supervisor oversees navigation of special needs and particularly difficult circumstances our clients may be facing.
 This may include locating emergency housing for those at risk of becoming homeless.
 Referrals are made to other partnering organizations to assist with needs outside OHPM’s capacity, such as legal or trauma counseling.
 In the coming year, OHPM will focus on training interns to navigate and set clients up on career and job placement websites to increase potential job connections.

-Children of Incarcerated Parents (ChIP) Program
+Children of Incarcerated Parents (CHIP) Program

 Scholarships for Children